x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/monitoring-database-availability-groups-exchange-2013-help.md

 </tr>
 <tr class="even">
 <td><p>ServerLocatorService</p></td>
-<td><p>Verifies the Active Manager client/server processes on DAG members and on the Client Access Server that perform lookups in Active Directory and Active Manager to determine where a user’s mailbox database is active.</p></td>
+<td><p>Verifies the Active Manager client/server processes on DAG members and on the Client Access Server that perform lookups in Active Directory and Active Manager to determine where a user's mailbox database is active.</p></td>
 </tr>
 <tr class="odd">
 <td><p>DagMembersUp</p></td>